Lizz1102/WebAPIs-.Net6-.NET7/README.md

-## Tools and Concepts I Need to Know More
+## Future Improvements: Improvements + Tools and Concepts I Need to Know More

+This section contains information about future improvements, additional tools, and concepts I need to explore further.

 Note to self: Avoid analysis paralysis.
 Choose one architecture and create rapidly.
 However, many times you'll start working in a team and need to understand their standards, practices, and architecture and work from there.